alanlivio/predict360user/README.md

 Python library to predict user navigation in 360 videos.
 It extends [Rondon 360-videos models/dataset collection](https://gitlab.com/miguelfromeror/head-motion-prediction).

-## Classes
+## Library

-The main library classes are:
+The library's main classes are:

 * `Dataset`: stores the dataset in memory as a pandas.DataFrame and provides functions for data preprocessing, such as user clustering by entropy.